urth-inc/metatell_plugin_template/AdditionalToolbarButton/README.md

 ### Restrictions

 - Do not use default export. export Component as named export
-- Component name should be `CustomToolbarButton`
+- Component name should be `AdditionalToolbarButton`
-- component should be placed in `src/CustomToolbarButton` directory
+- component should be placed in `src/AdditionalToolbarButton` directory
   - You can change the directory to update federation config in `/configs/federationConfig.js`

 ### Styling